czernous/email-auth/README.md

 Otherwise it returns status code 400 and a message in plain text or JSON format.

 The app relies on the environment variables that are read from the `.env` file that you must create based on `template.env`.
 It was tested with Gmail but should work with other providers.
 For Gmail (and potentially other providers) the password will not work and you must generate an app password.

+Note: JWT token is valid for 2 weeks, so you may want to change that in `pkg/jwt`.